floydwch/the-most-influential-developers-on-github/README.md

 * [Top 25 Influential Developers in Swift](#top-swift)

 ## Data Collection
-The watching events data were collected from the [GitHub Archive](http://www.githubarchive.org/) from 2014/5/23 to 2014/8/23 and extracted the repository's name, actor's name and event issued time respectively.
-The users' connections were collected from the following relationship.
+The watching events data were collected from the [GitHub Archive](http://www.githubarchive.org/) from 2014/5/23 to 2014/8/23,  extracting the repository's name, actor's name and event issued time respectively.
+The users' connections were collected from the Github API provided users' following relationship.
-To collect the data, one can issue `python task_grab_watch_events`.
+To collect the data, issuing `python task_grab_watch_events`.
 Please make sure the MongoDB has already started, this task will create a database named `github`.

 ### Github API User Login
 Since the task consumes Github API, please add robots' login names and passwords respectively in the `config.py` under the same directory.